ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/018-other-options.md

 #### Show Animated Reactions

-Ecamm Live will display floating Emoji symbols in the [Comments & Reactions](../011-streaming/#view-viewer-comments-and-reactions) window when reactions arrive.
+Ecamm Live will display floating Emoji symbols in the [Comments & Reactions](../012-streaming/#comments-and-reactions) window when reactions arrive.

 #### Show Camera Switcher in Main Window

-Ecamm Live will display floating camera switcher controls in the main window when in Camera mode.
+Ecamm Live will display floating camera switcher controls in the Main Window when in Camera mode.
 Uncheck this checkbox to permanently hide these controls.

 #### Show Program Window While In Other Apps